Alexandria-Decentralized-L2E-Platform/Alexandria/README.md

-# TorontoHackathon
+# Alexandria

 ***Every time you work on the project, please do the following steps
-1. go to 'torontohackathon' directory (e.g use cd command).
+1. go to 'dapp' directory (e.g use cd command).
 2. run 'yarn install' to install required modules.

 If you want to run the project: